yurayura-nmr/nmrpipe-scripts/nmr-tools/FLYA/process_spectra_for_flya.rst

 * Write as CYANA format - yes
 * Peak integration method - height
 * Force positive intensity - yes
+* Include assignments - NO *this will screw up the ccpn2flya converter currently*

 Map dimensions (see cyana demo flya folder for examples on format for each spectrum)::